souravsingh/learning_biopython/README.rst

 Introduction to Biopython
 =========================

-This is a basic introduction to Biopython, intended for a classroom based workshop.
-It assumes you have been introduced to both working at the command line, and some basic Python.
+This is a basic introduction to Biopython.It assumes you have been introduced to both working at the command line, and some basic Python.

 The Biopython website http://www.biopython.org has more information including the `Biopython Tutorial & Cookbook <http://biopython.org/DIST/docs/tutorial/Tutorial.html>`_